Local Government Reorganisation

 This will allow us to review the financial implications of various options, including the potential for savings and efficiencies.

-We will continue to work together to achieve the best outcome possible for our residents and every community.
+In the meantime, we will continue to work together to achieve the best outcome possible for our residents and every community.

 Examples of reorganisation at other councils